Arthur Penrhyn Stanley: University reform

-It was not only in theoretical but also in academic matters that his sympathies were on the liberal side.
+It was not only in theoretical but also in academic matters that Stanley's sympathies were on the liberal side.
 He was greatly interested in university reform and acted as secretary to the royal commission appointed in 1850.
 Of the important changes in administration and education which were ultimately carried out, Stanley, who took the principal share in drafting the report printed in 1852, was a strenuous advocate.
 The changes included the transference of the initiative in university legislation from the sole authority of the heads of houses to an elected and representative body, the opening of college fellowships and scholarships to competition by the removal of local and other restrictions, the non-enforcement at matriculation of subscription to the Thirty-nine Articles and various steps for increasing the usefulness and influence of the professorship.
 Before the report was issued, Stanley was appointed to a canonry in Canterbury Cathedral.
 During his residence there, he published his Memoir of his father (1851), and completed his Commentary on the Epistles to the Corinthians (1855).
 In the winter and the spring of 1852–1853, he made a tour in Egypt and the Holy Land, the result of which was his well-known volume on Sinai and Palestine (1856).
 In 1857, he travelled in Russia and collected much of the materials for his Lectures on the Eastern Orthodox Church (1861).
 The book of the lectures, "History of the Eastern Church", contained an argument for the apostolic claims of the Church of Abyssinia.
 His Memorials of Canterbury (1855), displayed the full maturity of his power of dealing with historical events and characters.
 He was also examining chaplain to Bishop A. C. Tait, his former tutor.